Let's explore in more detail your attitudes and culture since they are the cornerstones of objective decision-making and setting ethic boundaries.

-To increase your self awareness of how your attitudes are linked to your past behaviors and your current setting of client boundaries, I would like for you to turn the CD player off a minute and think back to an emotionally-charged situation from your childhood.
+To increase your self-awareness of how your attitudes are linked to your past behaviors and your current setting of client boundaries, I would like for you to pause a minute and think back to an emotionally-charged situation from your childhood.
 Secondly, what was the response of others and what was your resulting learned-response as being the "right" reaction?
 Thirdly, think where you are regarding this response at present.
 Recall the most recent time that this issue came up in a session with a client.
 What was your response?
 What was the client's attitude towards the issue?
-Now turn the CD off for this self awareness exercise.

 Peer-Reviewed Journal Article References:

 Contrastano, C. M. (2020).
 Trainee’s perspective of reciprocal vulnerability and boundaries in supervision.
 Journal of Psychotherapy Integration, 30(1), 44–51.